InvestMoat

 0/100

-• The Self-Funding Flywheel: SpaceX launches its own constellation at internal cost, so every Falcon flight makes Starlink cheaper to deploy, and Starlink cash flow funds the next constellation tranche and Starship.
+• The Self-Funding Flywheel: SpaceX launches its own constellation at internal cost, so every Falcon flight makes Starlink cheaper to deploy, and Starlink cash flow funds the next tranche and Starship.
 Vertical integration competitors must buy launch on the open market to compete.

 AI-Vulnerable Moats

-Learned InterfacesN/A
+Learned InterfacesINTACT

 Business LogicN/A